vaibhav3027/dolibarr/htdocs/core/login/README.txt

 $usertotest / $passwordtotest is ok for you.

 Then, you must edit you conf.php file to change the value of
-$dolibarr_main_authentication
+$DigitalProspects_main_authentication
 parameter to set it to :
 mypasschecker

-Once this is done, when you log in to Dolibarr, the function check_user_mypasschecker in this file is called.
+Once this is done, when you log in to DigitalProspects, the function check_user_mypasschecker in this file is called.
 If the function return true and login exists, login is accepted.